-&lt;sup>1By default most of the stuff will be installed to the folder C:\Python27 $\$ and take about 180 MB of the disk space.
-If you want to change the location, you should do that in the very first installer to run, the one for the Python itself.
-Destinations for all other packages will be changed accordingly.
+&lt;sup>1By default most of the stuff will be installed to the folder C:\Program Files\Python38 and take about 480 MB of the disk space.
+If you want to change the location, you should install Python and the packages manually.